SDGforskning/sdg-strings/SDG07_query_action_WoS.md

     (
       ("reduc*" OR "decreas*" OR "improv*" OR "prevent") NEAR/5
-      ("unstable" OR "instability" OR "unreliab*" OR "unafford*" OR "costly" OR "expensive")
+      ("unstable" OR "instability" OR "unreliab*"
+      OR "unafford*" OR "costly" OR "energy cost$" OR "expensive" )
     )
   )
   NEAR/15